Patellar tendon rupture

 If the patellar tendon is not repaired soon after the injury (within 5-6 weeks), surgical repair can become more difficult and have suboptimal results.
 If the tendon cannot be repaired back to itself, a reconstruction can be performed with a graft from donor tissue (allograft) or tissue taken from another part of the patient’s body (autograft).

+Patellar tendon rupture recovery time after surgery varies based on surgeon preferences.
 After surgery, athletes are placed in a knee brace that keeps their knee straight.
-Rehabilitation plans vary based on surgeon preference but most programs allow initiation of active knee flexion and passive extension by two weeks after surgery.
+Most rehabilitation plans allow initiation of active knee flexion and passive extension by two weeks after surgery.
 At 6 weeks after surgery, athletes can walk without crutches.
+The stiffness that comes with the patellar tendon recovery, combined with muscle atrophy creates problems for athletes who need to place significant load through their knee.
+So early motion combined with early muscle activation is very important.
 Usually, a return to athletic activities is delayed until 4-6 months after surgery based on leg strength and range of motion.
 The rehabilitation for chronic reconstructions is more substantial and prolonged than above.

 What are the results of surgical repair?